Voice Dictation for Lawyers: GDPR and Client Confidentiality

 Modern speech to text software replaces this entire workflow.
 The lawyer speaks, and the text appears directly in their word processor or case management software, clean and punctuated, within seconds.
 But this evolution raises a central question: where does the voice data go?
 Who has access to it?
 Is it used to train AI models?

-Attorney-client privilege is an absolute obligation.
-It covers all information exchanged with the client: defense strategy, case documents, correspondence, personal information of the parties.
-Any breach of privilege exposes the lawyer to disciplinary and criminal sanctions.
+Lawyers are bound by a strict duty of confidentiality, known as attorney-client privilege in common law jurisdictions and as professional secrecy elsewhere.
+In France, for example, it is enforced under Article 226-13 of the Criminal Code.
+This duty covers all information exchanged with the client: defense strategy, case documents, correspondence, personal information of the parties.
+Any breach exposes the lawyer to disciplinary and, in some jurisdictions, criminal sanctions.

 In the digital context, this obligation extends to the tools used to process this information.
 Dictating a strategic memo or a client letter to a tool that sends audio data to uncontrolled third-party servers constitutes a real risk to case confidentiality.